aminnie/Ketron-EVM-MIDI-Controller/README.md

 - Drawbar Volume

 Rotary Switches (on each encoder):
-- Lowers Volume to 0
+- Lowers Volume toggle 0 or 96
-- Upper Volumes to 0
+- Upper1 Volume toggle 0 or 96
-- All Volumes to 0
+- Upper2 Volume toggle 0 or 96
-- Manual Volumes to 96
+- Drawbar Volume toggle 0 or 96

 ### Shift layer encoder assignments